-7 Office of Education Technology, 2022
+&lt;sup>7 Office of Education Technology, 2022

-8 Reisdorf & DeCook, 2022
+&lt;sup>8 Reisdorf & DeCook, 2022

 areas of the state, there remain discrepancies in the capacity of small communities to perform certain types of service delivery.
 In areas where communities may lack the capacity to deploy DEA assets, OBD will ensure sufficient coverage to meet their needs.
-In those instances OBD will still rely on the knowledge and expertise of community members to guide the provision of those services.
+In those instances, OBD will still rely on the knowledge and expertise of local community members to guide the provision of those services.

+Digital equity refers to the "condition in which individuals and communities have the information technology capacity that is needed for full participation in the society and economy of the United States."
 This plan will map the current state of digital equity throughout Missouri.
 It will also outline the current barriers faced by Missouri's covered populations, the resources available to Missourians to overcome those barriers and finally, the time necessary and requisite actions OBD will take to eliminate said barriers.
 In doing so, the State of Missouri will elevate the importance of expanding digital opportunity for all to the same level as physical infrastructure expansion.
 This will guarantee a more prosperous and equitable future for all Missourians.